 This study primarily examines the impacts of expanded family eligibility, waived copayments, and increased provider reimbursement rates.
-Planning for an additional study focused on the outcomes of workforce development policies is underway.
-This study examines preliminary outcomes from New Mexico's child care access expansion policies, with a focus on identifying any successes, implementation challenges, and ongoing barriers to family child care access.
-The study design included an initial set of interviews with key policy stakeholders to inform the rest of the research, a survey of child care providers, follow-up interviews with newly eligible families, and analysis of administrative data to examine trends in family enrollment and the provider supply.
-This brief provides preliminary findings from the provider survey and follow-up interviews, family interviews to date (this fieldwork is ongoing), and from the analysis of administrative data.
+An additional study focused on the outcomes of workforce development policies is underway.
+This study examines the initial outcomes from New Mexico's child care access expansion policies, with a focus on identifying any successes, implementation challenges, and ongoing barriers to family child care access.
+The study design included an initial set of interviews with key policy stakeholders to inform the rest of the research, a survey of child care providers, follow-up interviews with child care providers, interviews with newly eligible families, and analysis of administrative data to examine trends in family enrollment and the provider supply.
+This brief reports findings from the provider survey and follow-up interviews, family interviews, and from the analysis of administrative data.